-Dominant seventh chords are used extensively in Blues music, particularly Boogie Woogie.
+Dominant seventh chords are used extensively in Blues music, particularly Boogie Woogie piano.
 For a great introduction to dominant sevenths in blues, take a look below at the ‘Bouncie Boogie’ lesson in Skoove to learn how to play dominant seventh chords in the context of a 12-bar blues progression with some nice dominant seventh chords in the right hand.
 Skoove breaks the progression down so you can learn at your own pace and get to experience what a dominant seventh chord feels like and sounds like over a groovy bass line.

 Minor/major seventh chords

 The minor/major seventh chord has a very interesting feel to it.
-You’ll hear this type of seventh chord often used in film soundtracks and jazz music and from time to time it makes a cameo appearance in some pop music.
+You’ll hear this type of seventh chord often used in film soundtracks and jazz music.
+From time to time it makes a cameo appearance in some pop music.
 To create a minor/major seventh chord, you add a major seventh to the root of a minor triad.
 In the key of C, in root position, the chord would consist of C, E flat, G and B. For this chord, you will often see it written on sheet music and lead sheets as Cminmaj7 or C – maj7.

 Half diminished seventh chord

-An excellent example of this chord is featured in the Latin jazz song ‘Sway’, see the tutorial below to learn how to play the half diminished seventh chord as part of a well-known mambo jazz classic.
+An excellent example of this chord is featured in the Latin jazz song “Sway.”
+See the tutorial below to learn how to play the half diminished seventh chord as part of a well-known mambo jazz classic.

 Diminished seventh chord

-For a great example of this chord being featured beautifully, check out the Skoove tutorial Au Claire De Lune below and pay attention to the notes in bar 3.
-Skoove allows you to study the score here whilst listening to the sound of the diminished seventh which will help you to learn both how these chords are notated and how they sound.
+For a great example of this chord being featured beautifully, check out the Skoove tutorial “Au Claire De Lune” below and pay attention to the piano notes in bar 3.
+Skoove allows you to study the score here whilst listening to the sound of the diminished seventh which will help you to learn both how the piano chords are notated and how they sound.

 Augmented seventh chord